Koh Samui in Thailand is an island worth your time!

 During these months, it’s also less humid than other seasons in Thailand.
 This makes for easier walking around town for those who aren’t used to humidity or heat.

 Koh Samui is one of Thailand’s most popular islands.
 Because it has something for everyone.
 Whether you’re looking for relaxation, adventure, or a couple’s retreat.
 Or maybe you just want to be close to nature?
 Whatever you are looking for, there’s accommodation on Koh Samui that will suit your needs.

-Koh Samui in Thailand is known for its resorts and luxury Koh Samui hotels.
+Koh Samui in Thailand is known for its resorts, just like glamping in Colorado, and luxury Koh Samui hotels.
 But there is also the area of Mae Nam.
 This is a more budget and backpacker-friendly place to stay.

 Here are some of the best resorts to stay in Koh Samui.

 - Bo Phut